davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/functions.md

-This chapter is about using {pivotal-gemfire-name} in a Spring context for distributed computing use cases.
+This chapter is about using VMware GemFire in a Spring context for distributed computing use cases.